keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ### Porphyrogeniture 👑

-Purple has [long signified royalty and power in the acient world](https://doi.org/10.1111/j.1747-4469.2008.00097.x), to the point that its use was restricted to high office; not just due to the expense of natural purple dye, but often enforced by social codes and law.
+Purple has [long signified royalty and power in the ancient world](https://doi.org/10.1111/j.1747-4469.2008.00097.x), to the point that its use was restricted to high office; not just due to the expense of natural purple dye, but often enforced by social codes and law.
 Famously, Roman officials would colour their formal attire (togas) with a strip of purple along the border.
 This style, the *toga praetexta* (from Preator, a magistrate position below Consul) wasn't solely restricted to appointed officials, but likely had a religious origin and was recored as being worn by priests and [pre-adolescent children of fortunate birth](https://www.jstor.org/stable/693055).
 However, a toga fully clad in purple become restricted to Roman consuls and generals performing a Triumph, and later to the Emperor alone.
 Nero limits the use of purple to the imperial court, and the unsanctioned wearing of purple was even [codified as an offence punishable by death](https://en.wikipedia.org/wiki/Codex_Theodosianus) by Theodosius II.

 The association of the purple hue with royalty extended beyond clothing, and Byzantine (Eastern Roman) queens would give birth to future rulers in rooms decorated with a deep-purple Imperal Porphyry stone (from Ancient Greek *porphyra* - purple).
 This birthright to distinction through colour was enforced from cradle to grave, as [Emperors were buried in tombs made from porphyry](https://www.pallasweb.com/deesis/imperial-porphyry-tombs.html), some [survive today outside the Archealogical Museum in Instanbul](/images/porphyry_tomb.jpg).
 The purple name echoes throughout history, such as the sisters [Zoe](/images/zoe_porphyrogenita.jpg) and Theodora Porphyrogenita who co-ruled the Byzantine empire after a popular revolt.